niravb1992/custom-upload/README.md

 Options
 ========

-There are several options you can pass to prettyupload:
+There are several options you can pass to custom-upload:

 ```
 $(function(){
-	$('#myuploader').prettyupload({
+	$('#myuploader').customUpload({

 		/*
 		This is the selector for the <input type="file"/> element
 		inside your #myuploader element.
 By default, this is assumed
-		to be '.prettyupload-uploader'.
+		to be '.custom-upload-uploader'.
 		*/
 		actualButton: '#uploader',

 		/*
 		This is the selector for the element inside your #myuploader
 		element that is clicked to open the file chooser.
 By default,
-		this is assumed to be '.prettyupload-trigger'.
+		this is assumed to be '.custom-upload-trigger'.
 		*/
 		visibleButton: '#trigger',